top of page

 Two evidence-based programmes are widely recognised in education and psychology:

-Mindfulness-Based Stress Reduction (MBSR): Developed by Dr. Jon Kabat-Zinn, this eight-week course teaches mindfulness meditation and gentle movement to reduce stress and enhance well-being.
+Developed by Dr. Jon Kabat-Zinn, this eight-week course teaches mindfulness meditation and gentle movement to reduce stress and enhance well-being.

-Mindfulness-Based Cognitive Therapy (MBCT): Combines mindfulness with cognitive behavioural strategies to help prevent relapse in depression and manage anxiety.
+This approach combines mindfulness with cognitive behavioural strategies to help prevent relapse in depression and manage anxiety.
 It teaches students to recognise and disengage from unhelpful thought patterns.

 How Mindfulness Reduces Anxiety